 - If you have an unhealthy relationship with alcohol and you’re using Dry January as a way of kickstarting yourself into stopping drinking, you need to be aware that lots of other people doing Dry January will start drinking again when February comes around.

 If you’re determined to remain alcohol-free, you need to anticipate that things will change when everyone else goes back to drinking again.
 You need to have strategies in place to deal with this.
 For instance, if you’re not telling people about why you want to stop drinking, if you don’t want to go into detail about why alcohol has been a problem for you, what are you going to say to people about why you’re continuing with sober living?
 There are lots of things you can say, it’s just important that you’re prepared and ready to say them.

 If you’re doing Dry January with a group of people (colleagues, mates, family), it’s also important to anticipate that some of them or all of them might not stick with it.
 Plan what you’re going to do if this happens.
 The only issue with doing the challenge alongside other people is that their decisions and actions can affect you too.
 You need to guard against this by anticipating problems and planning for them.

-For tips on how to successfully stop drinking and stay stopped for as long as you want - for the month of January or beyond - read this blog:
+For tips on how to successfully stop drinking and stay stopped for as long as you want - for the month of January and beyond - read this article: